 Both types are usually accompanied by auditory and visual hallucinations and a feeling of weight on the chest.
 It often causes panic and is usually very frightening.

 Most people don’t experience sleep paralysis often; many people only have one or two episodes in their life.
 It’s an excellent way to enter a lucid dream, though, so if that’s your goal you might want to experiment with getting into sleep paralysis intentionally.

-WILD stands for wake induced lucid dream, which is when someone goes from being awake directly into a lucid dream.
+WILD stands for wake induced (or initiated) lucid dream, which is when someone goes from being awake directly into a lucid dream.

 How to Enter Sleep Paralysis

 1) Set-Up: It’s good to be tired but not exhausted because you need to be able to hang onto some consciousness as you drift off.
 An excellent way to be relaxed enough is to make your sleep paralysis induction attempt after you’ve woken up from sleeping for 4-6 hours.
 This is the recommended time to try for everyone but for those new to it, it’s almost a necessity.